godforhire/toast/readme.md

 If no class is passed, the default is set to "info".

+Except for overlays, toast messages are automatically dismissed after 5 seconds, but if you wish to change this, use the delay method:
+- `toast('Message')->danger()->delay(10000)`

 Add `important()` to manually dismiss a toast message:
 - `toast('Message')->danger()->important()`